November 1 HOPE

 Many are my persecutors and my adversaries, Yet I do not turn aside from Your testimonies.

 At some point in every person’s life, he will have to face opposition.
 People will say things that aren’t true and also magnify every mistake that he makes.
 How he handles this is the test.
 Will he stay focused, or will he allow this criticism to stop him?
 As Christians, there will be opposition.
 Some will speak lies about us, while others will magnify every mistake we make.
 How you handle this situation is the test.
 Will you keep living for Christ or get discouraged and quit?

 The sum of Your word is truth, and every one of Your righteous ordinances is everlasting.

 One thing we all have to decide is who to listen to.
 There are many people out there offering advice on what to do or what not to do.
 The thing to remember is that all the people who are offering advice do not face your consequences.
 Think carefully about who you listen to.
 The follower of Christ knows who he should listen to.
 The Bible contains God’s truth and can always be relied on to give good advice.
 Are you listening to God?

 Princes persecute me without cause, but my heart stands in awe of Your words

 In this life, there will be times when you have to stand firm in the face of criticism.
-Knowing what to do when people don’t agree with what you are doing is important.
+Knowing what to do when people disagree with what you are doing is important.
 Sometimes criticism will help, and sometimes it can hurt you.
 Knowing what to stand on makes the difference.
 As a follower of Christ, there will be times of criticism as well.
-Knowing how to handle these times when people don’t agree with you is important.
+Knowing how to handle these times when people disagree with you is important.
 When you are in this situation, what do you stand on?